HadrienGardeur/read-aloud-best-practices/README.md

 This repository is meant to document best practices for developers or for anyone interested in understanding the inner-workings of a read aloud feature.
 It won't target a specific platform, ideally making it suitable for both native and Web apps.

+Through a dedicated Github Project, this repo will also identify issues that get in the way of implementin a good read aloud experience on various platforms.

 # Steps involved

 While read aloud is often presentend as a fairly straightforward affordance for users, it's implementation is complex and involves many different steps: